vipin-pstuff/DSA-notes/Python-DSA-notes/notes/05-binary-search-algo/16-2-binary-search-problems.md

         - so this the basic debugging if you stuck in the code
     - this practice will help you to become better & you'll be able to visualize the code in better way

+- tip to learn a concept in a better way 👍👍👍
+    - instead of doing 50 or more than 50 questions on 2D array is not worth it
+    - so as soon as we learn new topics like recursion , median in a sorted 2D array , binary search , graph <br>
+        then we'll learn about 2D array more in those different topics

+- what best/bigger project mean ? 👍👍👍
+    - means complex project you're making
+    - unique
+    - new tech stack you're using , so references of that technology is not enough to learn
+    - it's subject matter of expert are very less or you worked on that tech stack , so you become subject matter of expert
+    - you know all the questions & it's alternatives